 - Race.
-High blood pressure is particularly common among blacks, often developing at an earlier age than it does in whites.
-Serious complications, such as stroke, heart attack and kidney failure, also are more common in blacks.
+High blood pressure is particularly common among people of African heritage, often developing at an earlier age than it does in whites.
+Serious complications, such as stroke, heart attack and kidney failure, also are more common in people of African heritage.

 - Family history.
 High blood pressure tends to run in families.

 - Being overweight or obese.
 The more you weigh the more blood you need to supply oxygen and nutrients to your tissues.
 As the volume of blood circulated through your blood vessels increases, so does the pressure on your artery walls.

 - Not being physically active.
 People who are inactive tend to have higher heart rates.
 The higher your heart rate, the harder your heart must work with each contraction and the stronger the force on your arteries.
 Lack of physical activity also increases the risk of being overweight.

 - Using tobacco.
 Not only does smoking or chewing tobacco immediately raise your blood pressure temporarily, but the chemicals in tobacco can damage the lining of your artery walls.
-This can cause your arteries to narrow, increasing your blood pressure.
-Secondhand smoke also can increase your blood pressure.
+This can cause your arteries to narrow and increase your risk of heart disease.
+Secondhand smoke also can increase your heart disease risk.